Music Summer Camps

 In addition to being an active performer and conductor, Dr. McCloud is an active composer and arranger.
 He has received commissions from the World Saxophone Congress in addition to numerous soloists, band and percussion programs.
 In 2000, he composed the theme music for a documentary film, “Ed Ball’s Century” for PBS affiliate, WIPB-TV at Ball State University.
 Dr. McCloud has more than 30 percussion compositions published by Dutch Music Partners.
 He is an Educational Endorser of Pro-Mark, a prominent percussion company, and is a member of the American Society of Composers, Authors, and Publishers (ASCAP); Percussive Arts Society and Phi Mu Alpha Sinfonia.

-Currently, Dr. McCloud is the Director of University Bands at Methodist University.
 Outside of music, Dr. McCloud enjoys cooking, the occasional weekend warrior activity, and spending time with his wife Sandy and their three sons, Zavier, Zander, and Zane.

 Featured Musician